28

 Preventing gastroenteritis

-- Stay off work, school or nursery until at least 48 hours after the symptoms have passed.
+It's not always possible to avoid getting gastroenteritis, but following the advice below can help stop it spreading:- Stay off work, school or nursery until at least 48 hours after the symptoms have passed.
 You or your child should also avoid visiting anyone in hospital during this time.

 - Ensure you and your child wash your hands frequently and thoroughly with soap and water, particularly after using the toilet and before preparing food.
 Don't rely on alcohol hand gels, as they're not always effective.